 The following are a few other factors that might be considered in determining fault for your commercial trucking wreck:

-- Was the trucker under the influence of drugs or alcohol at the time of the accident?
+- Was the trucker under the influence of drugs or alcohol at the time of the wreck?
 In this case, the trucker would be liable.

 - Was the trucker’s load properly secured?
-In this case, whoever loaded the truck could be responsible for the accident.
+In this case, whoever loaded the truck could be responsible for the collision.

 - Was the truck properly maintained?
 Depending on who was responsible for the truck’s maintenance, the trucking company could be liable.

 - Did the trucking company pressure the trucker to drive for too many hours?
 This is a serious concern, and the trucking company could be held accountable.